wsepesi/gpt4-playground-2/README.md

 # README

-Clone of Vercel AI SDK to use GPT4
+Light(er) clone of Vercel AI SDK to use GPT4